 The ever-growing demand for high-performance batteries across various industries underscores the importance of advancing electrochemical energy storage systems.
-Research and development efforts in are increasingly focused on enhancing the capabilities of batteries, particularly for applications like electromobility.
+Research and development efforts in materials science are increasingly focused on enhancing the capabilities of batteries, particularly for applications like electromobility.
 Factors such as charging capacities, speeds, lifespan, safety, raw material availability, and CO2 balance are all crucial considerations in this pursuit.

 A collaborative effort led by chemists Dr. Hanyu Huo and Prof. Dr. Jürgen Janek from Justus Liebig University Giessen, physicist Prof. Dr. Kerstin Volz from the University of Marburg, materials scientist Dierk Raabe from the Max Planck Institute for Iron Research in Düsseldorf, and theoretical material scientist Prof. Dr. Chandra Veer Singh from the University of Toronto, Canada, along with their teams, has delved into the properties of silicon anodes in solid-state batteries.